 Nutrient management in chestnut trees is unique among perennial tree crops.
-A complete fertilization program based on soil testing, annual leaf analysis and observation of tree growth will maximize the establishment and development of chestnut trees.
+A complete fertilization program based on soil testing, annual leaf analysis, and observation of tree growth will maximize the establishment and development of chestnut trees.
 Many soils in Michigan provide nutrients in sufficient levels for chestnut production.
-However, before planting it is recommended that growers do a soil test.
-A soil test provides you with valuable information on soil pH, texture and nutrient status.
-Chestnut trees require well drained soils and a pH of 5.0-6.5.
-Even though optimum nutrient levels for phosphorus, potassium, calcium and magnesium are not known for chestnuts, a soil test can provide you with information to base your nutrient and sulfur or lime addition decisions.
-To get your soil tested, Michigan growers can contact their local MSU Extension office or the Soil and Plant Nutrient Laboratory by calling 517-355-0218 or visiting www.spnl.msu.edu for soil testing instructions and costs.
+However, before planting, it is recommended that growers do a soil test.
+A soil test provides valuable soil pH, texture, and nutrient status information.
+Chestnut trees require well-drained soils and a pH of 5.0-6.5.
+Even though optimum nutrient levels for phosphorus, potassium, calcium, and magnesium are not known for chestnuts, a soil test can provide information on which to base your nutrient and sulfur or lime addition decisions.
+To get your soil tested, Michigan growers can contact their local MSU Extension office or A&L Great Lakes Laboratories (www.algreatlakes.com) for soil and leaf testing instructions and costs.